 Microblading involves using a hand tool with nine or more tiny needles to create shallow cuts on the skin and then letting pigment seep in.
 It is ideal for making hair like strokes that match the hairs already growing in your eyebrows.

-Like lash extensions, Microblading is also a temporary procedure because the effect of Microblading lasts only one to three years depending on how your skin holds pigment.
-Influencers will opt for this over an eyebrow tattoo because, well we are no longer in the 1990’s.
+Microblading is also a temporary procedure.
+The effect of Microblading lasts only one to three years depending on how your skin holds pigment.
+Influencers will opt for this over an eyebrow tattoo because, well we are no longer in the 1990s.
 No one wants those hardened dark brows.
 It is also not a blanket service.

-If someone has thick brows, they might choose to get a small bald spot filled in or get some color added to the length of their eyebrows.
+If someone has thick brows, they might choose to get some color added to the length of their eyebrows.